syash7202/ssh_remote_login-/readme.md

 docker run -d --name master ubuntu tail -f /dev/null
 ```

-tail -f /dev/null is used to keep the container running as ubuntu container will stop after all proceses are exectued.
+tail -f /dev/null is used to keep the container running as the Ubuntu container will stop after all processes are executed.

 3. Execute the bash shell
 ```
 docker exec -it master bash
 ```

-4. Update the image & install openssh-server & nano (text editor)
+4. Update the image & install OpenSSH-server & nano (text editor)
 ```
-apt-get install openssh-server nano -y
+apt-get update && apt-get install openssh-server nano -y
 ```

 5. Edit the OpenSSH configuration at /etc/ssh/sshd_config